kenba/icao-wgs84-rs/README.md

 ### Calculate geodesic initial azimuths and length

-Calculate the initial azimuths (a.k.a bearing) in degrees and distance in Nautical Miles between two positions.
+Calculate the distance in Nautical Miles and azimuths (a.k.a bearing) in degrees between two positions.

 ```rust
 use icao_wgs84::*;